fpv-wtf/msp-osd/README.md

 ### Compressed Transmission

-As of 0.7.0, a new option, "compress_osd", has been added to the air side process.
+As of 0.7.0, a new option, `compress_osd`, has been added to the air side process.

-If this is set to "true", then the entire "frame buffer" will be sent using LZ4 compression at the rate defined in osd_update_rate_hz, instead of sending raw MSP messages over the air.
+If this is set to "true", then the entire "frame buffer" will be sent using LZ4 compression at the rate defined in `osd_update_rate_hz`, instead of sending raw MSP messages over the air.

 When enabled, this should fix INAV delta update related issues as well as provide better link stability.